-During the year ended September 30, 2015, the euro and yen have continued to depreciate in value.
-Given the level of decline and current outlook, and ESF does not expect to recover the dollar equivalent invested for certain euro and yen-denominated securities in the near term and/or before their maturity.
-Accordingly, ESF has recognized other-than-temporary impairment on German Bonds, French Bonds, French Notes, Japanese Bonds and certain French Time Deposits with a maturity date before the end of fiscal year 2016.
-Additionally, ESF has recognized other-than-temporary impairment on certain Japanese Bonds with a maturity date before June 30, 2017.
+During the year ended September 30, 2016, the euro has remained depreciated in value.
+The euro decline against the dollar since September 30, 2013 approximated 17% at both September 30, 2016 and 2015.
+Given the level of decline and current outlook, ESF does not expect to recover the dollar equivalent invested for certain euro-denominated securities in the near term and/or before their maturity.
+Accordingly, ESF has recognized other-than-temporary impairment on German Bonds, French Bonds and French Notes with a maturity date before the end of fiscal year 2017.